The Sparrow's Home

 Some of our readers have offered up some great advice that has helped them maintain a strong marriage.
 I’m excited to share it with you today, and hope it’s a blessing to you.

-I’m also excited to share some really useful resources that Greg and I have used over the years.
-Like most marriages, we’ve had struggles and difficult patches.
+I’m also excited to share some favorite books that Greg and I have read over the years.
+Like most marriages, we’ve had our share of struggles in our marriage.
 Finding ways to walk through them together and come out stronger on the other side starts with being intentional.

 If you take nothing else from this, take this…be intentional.
 Great marriages do not just happen.